w3f/Grants-Program/rfps/README.md

 If you find an open RFP here that you think you can address, feel free to [submit a grant application](../README.md#1-application).
 There is a [section in our application template](../applications/application-template.md#project-overview-page_facing_up) where you can reference the RFP you are addressing.

-## :scroll: List of current RFPs
+## :scroll: List of RFPs

 **Status:**
-- **:green_circle: Open:** We are actively looking for (additional) teams to implement this.
+- **:green_circle: Open:** We are looking for (additional) teams to implement this.
-- **:yellow_circle: Under Development:** One or more teams are already working on this.
-We still might be interested in additional implementations, but it’s better to double check this with the grants team.
+- **:yellow_circle: Under Development:** One or more teams are working on this.
+We might be interested in additional implementations, but it’s better to double check this with the grants team.
-- **:red_circle: Implemented:** This RFP is already implemented.
-However, if it’s not maintained, we potentially would be interested in signing a [maintenance grant](https://github.com/w3f/Grants-Program#hammer_and_wrench-maintenance-grants).
+- **:red_circle: Implemented:** This RFP is implemented.
+However, if it’s not maintained, we would be interested in signing a [maintenance grant](https://github.com/w3f/Grants-Program#hammer_and_wrench-maintenance-grants).

 | RFP | Status  | Last Updated
 | :--- | :------ | :--- |